latchset/custodia/API.md

  - name-of-secret: this repeates the name of the secret embedded in the GET, This is used to prevent substitution attacks where a client is intercepted and its signed request is reused to request a different key.
+ - unix-timestamp: used to limit replay attacks, indicated expiration time, and should be no further than 5 minutes in the future, with leway up to 10 minutes to account for clock skews
- - unix-timestamp: used to limit replay attacks Additional payload attributes may be present, for example a 'value'.
+ Additional claims may be present, for example a 'value'.

  The Message for a GET reply or a PUT is a JWS Encoded message (see above) nested in a JWE Encoded message: